-The output log can be checked in the detail screen of the Process on Administrator mode.
+The output log can be checked in the detail screen of the Process in Administrator mode.

-This method has a weak point, that is, a Script Task/Service Task cannot be failed, if it does, the log is not stored in the Data Item.
+The weakness of this method was that it was not possible to cause a Script Task/Service Task to fail, and if it did, the log would not be stored in the Data Item.

-The logging function has an advantage that the log can be saved in either of success or failure of the Script Task/Service Task.
-You will not need to disguise the Step which should be naturally recorded as a failure, to a success.
+The logging function has the advantage of keeping a log of both the successes and failures of the Script Task/Service Task.
+You will not need to disguise a Step which should be naturally recorded as a failure, as a success.

-I hope that from now on, you can use the logging function for debugging Script Task/Service Task (Add-on).
+I hope that from now on you can use the logging function for debugging Script Tasks and Service Tasks (Add-on).